GCuser99/tbRegExp/README.md

 (200 KB) inputs to expose the costs; on everyday inputs both engines finish effectively instantly.

-> **These figures are provisional.** They were captured with a compiled build with no optimization.
+> **These figures are provisional.** They were captured using a compiled build with no optimization.
 > They will be refreshed once LLVM optimization is available in twinBASIC.

 *Lower is better; **1.0× = parity** with`VBScript.RegExp`.*